Calculating gains - recalculating a wholly disproportionate gain under s507A and s512A ITTOIA 2005

 Following a part surrender or part assignment of a life insurance policy, sections 507A and 512A allow an interested person to apply to an officer of HMRC to recalculate a gain on a just and reasonable basis.
 A recalculation will be performed on this basis if the officer decides that the gain is wholly disproportionate.

 The phrase ‘wholly disproportionate’ sets a high threshold.
 It is anticipated that there will be only very limited circumstances in which a gain will be regarded as wholly disproportionate and thus give rise to a recalculation.

 Interested persons can make an application to HMRC under sections 507A and 512A.
-An ‘interested person’ is a person who would be liable to all or part of the tax on the gain arising from the part surrender or part assignment under section 507 or 511.
+An ‘interested person’ is a person who would be liable to all, or part, of the tax on the gain arising from the part surrender or part assignment under S507 or S511.

 - any other relevant documents or information in support of the application.

-The application must be sent by post/email to:
+The application must be sent by email to firstname.lastname@example.org or by post to:

 Deciding whether a gain is wholly disproportionate

 As stated above, the phrase ‘wholly disproportionate’ sets a high threshold and wholly disproportionate gains are expected to arise only in very limited circumstances.